Do I Practice What I Preach? (habits, maintenance, and backsliding)

 I don’t know what I’m “preaching” about here, but this Jumbotron photo from NAPO2014 cracks me up!

 I was helping a long-time virtual coaching client with email maintenance, teaching her about Inbox Zero, and I admitted that mine was currently more like Inbox 200.
-In fact, I continued to say, I don’t do ANYthing (such as maintaining email files) EVERY day.
+In fact, as I continued to say, I don’t do anything (maintenance-wise) every day.

 She was relieved to hear it.

-Is it backsliding if you do it on purpose?
+Is it backsliding if you skip a day on purpose?
 Maybe you've just found your sweet spot.
-Click To Tweet
+Share on X

-Clients seem to enjoy it when I admit to shortcomings, because it makes me seem more human.
+Clients seem to enjoy it when I admit to shortcomings, I guess because it makes me seem more human.
 More like them.
 Which I am, in more ways than not.
-Here are some earlier written confessions:

 So, do I practice what I preach?
 Yes, and no.